kailas098/Crypto-payment-app-using-blockchain/README.md

 cd blockchain-payment-app
 ```

+### Step 2: Running the applicationApplication

-The application requires streamlit so run `pip install streamlit`
+The application requires streamlit installed so run `pip install streamlit` and then proceed.

-Using streamlit run the app `blockchain_payment_app.py`
+Using streamlit run the app `blockchain_payment_app.py` using the following command.
 ```
 streamlit run blockchain_payment_app.py
 ```

 > **Note**
 I rely on **Ganache** for my blockchain environment.
-You must copy a mnemonic phrase into a `.env` file into the same directory.
-Create a varible `MNEMONIC = '<insert mnemonic phrase here>'` and save it in the `.env` file.
-Inside the `blockchain_payment_app.py`, update the `candidate_database` dictionary with new customer accounts addresses.
+Copy a mnemonic phrase into a `.env` file in the same directory.
+Create a varible `MNEMONIC = '<insert mnemonic phrase here>'` and save the `.env` file.
+Open the `blockchain_payment_app.py` and update the `candidate_database` with new customer account addresses.

+## Example

 Here is a screenshot of the app running on `http://localhost:8501`.